The Bachelor of Science in Business Administration (B.S.B.A.) in Accounting degree

 prepares students to use

 modern accounting methods and information systems.
-Qualified undergraduate students in the Accounting program may be eligible to participate in the accelerated B.S.B.A.-to-M.Acc. program, which enables them to take graduate courses that apply to both their bachelor's degree and (thereafter) a M.Acc.
+Qualified undergraduate students in the accounting program may be eligible to participate in the accelerated B.S.B.A.-to-M.Acc. program, which enables them to take graduate courses that apply to both their bachelor's degree and (thereafter) an M.Acc.

 Cal U's specialized Master of Accountancy (M.Acc.) degree program expands knowledge of accounting principles and practices and is designed for students who plan to become certified public accountants.

 Through the accelerated program, students can complete both degrees at Cal U with a total of 144 credits.

 The following curriculum shows the requirements for completing the accounting bachelor's degree under the accelerated B.S.B.A.-to-M.Acc. program.
 Additional graduate-level courses are required to complete the master's degree; refer to the graduate academic catalog for these requirements.